Coinbase Wallet wallet profile

 Security Features and Audit History

 Coinbase Wallet takes security seriously, as you would expect from a publicly traded company.
 The code is open source, which means independent researchers can audit it.
 Trail of Bits conducted a security audit in 2023, and the wallet has never been hacked at the time of this writing.
 Your private keys are encrypted and stored locally on your device using the secure enclave on iOS or the keystore on Android.
-Biometric authentication adds another layer - I have Face ID enabled on my iPhone, so even if someone gets my phone, they cannot access the wallet without my face.
+Biometric authentication can restrict wallet access if another person gets the phone.
+Enable Face ID or the equivalent device control.
 The 12-word seed phrase remains the single point of failure here.
 Coinbase Wallet does not support passphrases (the optional 13th/25th word), which some security-conscious users prefer.
 Also missing: hardware wallet integration.
 You cannot pair Coinbase Wallet with a Ledger or Trezor, which is a significant gap compared to MetaMask.

 Coinbase Wallet Security: How Safe Is Your Crypto?

 Coinbase Wallet relies on a traditional seed phrase for backup.
 During initial setup, you get a recovery phrase that acts as the master key to your funds.
 Lose this phrase and your crypto is gone permanently - there is no customer support hotline to call.
-I store mine on a steel backup plate in a fireproof safe.
+Steel backup plates in fireproof safes are a popular storage method.
 Paper backups work, but they are vulnerable to water damage and fire.
 The critical rule: never save your seed phrase digitally.
-Not in your notes app, not in a screenshot, not anywhere connected to the internet.
+Not in a notes app, not in a screenshot, not anywhere connected to the internet.
 This is how most people lose their crypto.

 The codebase behind Coinbase Wallet is open source, and that is a meaningful trust signal.
 Open source means independent security researchers can examine every line of code on GitHub.
 Bugs get found faster because thousands of developers can review the code rather than just an internal team.
-The practical benefit is transparency - you do not have to take the developer's word for it that your keys are handled safely.
-I always give extra points to wallets that open their code to public scrutiny.
+The practical benefit is transparency - users do not have to take the developer's word for it that keys are handled safely.
+Wallets that open their code to public scrutiny earn higher trust by default.

 Independent security audits add another layer of confidence.
 Coinbase Wallet has been reviewed by Trail of Bits (2023).
 These audits check for vulnerabilities, logic errors, and attack vectors that could lead to fund loss.
 No audit guarantees perfect security - new vulnerabilities emerge constantly - but having reputable firms examine the code is significantly better than no external review.